 Better sex means happier couples, which means happier relationships and a happier country.

-For 14 years, Liberator has succeeded in providing thousands of couples with American-made ‘sex Shapes’ designed to make love oh so satisfying.
+For 15 years, Liberator has succeeded in providing thousands of couples with American-made ‘sex furniture’ designed to make love oh so satisfying.
 To achieve the goal of spreading more than just joy across our fine nation (and beyond) Liberator joined forces with one of the industry’s most talented designers.
-We sat down with Liberator’s Chief Design Officer, Dan Basmajian, to learn more about designing furniture for sex.
+We sat down with Liberator’s Chief Design Officer and discussed designing sex furniture.

-Sex comes in many forms, so being well-versed in Kama Sutra comes in handy.
+Sex comes in many forms.
+So, being well-versed in Kama Sutra comes in handy.
 Social and demographic trends also play a large role in how people have sex.
 Our population of Baby Boomers, for example, gives us huge amounts of input about the physical limitations of how the human body reacts to aging.
 Great sex should never be limited by the side effects of age, so we try to find ways to solve for that.
 Furthermore, the ever-growing BDSM community plays an essential role in the way people are having sex.
-The more knowledge we have of social and demographic trends, the easier it will be for us to fulfill their needs, wants, fantasies and desires.
+The more knowledge we have of social and demographic trends, the easier it will be for us to fulfill their needs, wants, fantasies and desires in designing sex furniture.

 Where do you get your inspiration from?

-Inspiration can come in a number of forms.
+Inspiration can come in a number of forms when designing sex furniture.
 Sometimes we’re inspired by an article we’ve read.
 Sometimes a new toy will inspire us.
 Social trends are heavily inspirational.
-For example, Fifty Shades of Grey inspired us to push our concept of “playful restraint,” especially for curious couples looking at trying BDSM, but wanting a softer introduction to the culture.
+For example, Fifty Shades of Grey books inspired us to push our concept of “playful restraint,” This is especially good for curious couples looking try BDSM.
+We wanted to provide a softer introduction to the culture.
 Customer feedback is also insightful.
 We take all of our customer comments to heart when developing new ideas and improving older ones.
-Sometimes, the human body itself will inspire a Liberator Shape—the way we move, or the way our bodies interact with one another helps to create the shapes and contours that are incorporated into each design.
+Sometimes, the human body itself will inspire a Liberator Sex Furniture—the way we move, or the way our bodies interact with one another helps to create the shapes and contours that are incorporated into each design.

 What makes the fabric so special?

-When we first began making our Shape systems (i.e. the Wedge/Ramp Combo) we needed a material that would keep the Shapes from slipping and sliding around while being used.
+When we first began designing sex furniture and making our Shape systems (i.e. the Wedge/Ramp Combo) we needed a material that would keep the Shapes from slipping and sliding around while being used.
 We tried a number of different materials and fabrics in the hopes they would successfully keep the Shapes connected.
 We also attempted a fastening technique to hold them together but found it clunky, uncomfortable, and simply not strong enough to withstand vigorous movements.
 Then, we discovered microfiber.
-The shear strength of the fibers used to construct this material allowed our Shapes to stick to each other and ensured they would not slide around under moving bodies.
-The benefit in using microfiber is it allows couples to maneuver themselves into various positions with minimal effort, and it feels really nice against bare skin.
+The sheer strength of the fibers used to construct this material allowed our Sex Furniture Shapes to stick to each other.
+The fabric also ensures they won’t slide around under moving bodies.
+The benefit of using microfiber lets couples maneuver themselves into various positions with minimal effort.
+Plus, it feels really nice against the bare skin.

 What makes a Liberator Shape better than using pillows?